davidmyersdev/vellma/README.md

 #### Embedding models

 The embedding model is a special type of model that is used to convert text into a vector representation.
-This is useful for a variety of tasks, including Q&A on a specific piece of information.
+This is useful for a variety of tasks, including Q&A on a specific dataset.
 For example, we can generate vector representations of text with the embedding model and then store those vectors in a database alongside the text they represent.
 Then, we can generate a vector representation of a given input, query the database for the most similar pieces of text, and include one or more of those results in the prompt for the model.

 ### Integrations